 Photo courtesy of Visit Carlsbad

-South Carlsbad State Beach is a three-mile-long stretch of beach located in front of South Carlsbad State Beach Campground.
+South Carlsbad State Beach is a three-mile-long stretch of beach in front of South Carlsbad State Beach Campground.
 The beach extends along the coast from La Costa Avenue to Palomar Airport Road.
-This is the beach in front of Cape Rey Carlsbad.
+It is the beach in front of Cape Rey Carlsbad.

 The favorite campground is nestled atop a gradually eroding bluff between Carlsbad Boulevard and the beach.
 Due to the campground’s position along the rugged cliffs, the beach below has remained relatively remote.
-There are stairways that lead from the campground to the beach.
+Some stairways lead from the campground to the beach.

-There are numerous footpaths along the bluffs, as well as additional safe access points located on the small turnouts along Pacific Coast Highway (PCH) where you’ll see several cars parked.
+There are numerous footpaths along the bluffs and additional safe access points located on the small turnouts along Pacific Coast Highway (PCH), where you’ll see several cars parked.
 There is no day-use parking at the campground, so turnouts and parking at South Ponto Beach, Ponto Road, and North Ponto Beach are the alternatives.

 Beach Activities